SGSSS is committed to supporting students’ training and development throughout their PhD journey.

 Student-Led Training Fund (SLTF)

-The Student-Led Training Fund is a SGSSS training initiative open to all social science PhD students, regardless of funding (as well as ESRC-funded students currently in their master’s year of a 1+3 award), studying in Scotland.
+The Student-Led Training Fund is an SGSSS training initiative open to all social science PhD students, regardless of funding (as well as ESRC-funded students currently in their Master’s year of a 1+3 award), studying in Scotland.